Free Online Kids Cooking Games

 Cake Design has bakers make a cake to the customer's wishes including batter type, shape, layers, filling, frosting, toppings, and topper.
 If the baker takes too long or makes an error with one of the ingredients the customer walks out angry.
 This game is easier to play on tap touch targets than with a mouse on a larger monitor as it requires completing tasks fairly quickly to please customers & each ingredient which is added requires clicking on the check mark again after it is added to confirm it.
 This game is somewhat fast paced, making it good for fifth to sixth grade.

-Cake Design is a service game where players make whatever is pictured, starting with the ingredients at the bottom first.
+Lunch Shop is a service game where players make whatever is pictured, starting with the ingredients at the bottom first.
 This game should be fun for first to second grade kids.

 Open Restaurant is an isometric restaurant game where a person must act as the Maître D', waiter, server, cashier and cleaner for a busy restaurant.
 This game does a great job showing how busy restaurants are and how much work servers must do between seating guests, taking orders, serving food & collecting payments.